DerekHarter/tlccloud-slurmexample/01-simple/README.md

 $ sbatch myjob.sh
 ```

-Not that you can use iehter short flat or long flag names after SBATCH, though it
+Not that you can use either short flag or long flag names after
-is recommended that you use the long names as these are more readable and obvious
+SBATCH, though it is recommended that you use the long names (as shown
-to someone else or your future self on what options you are setting in your batch
+here) as these are more readable and obvious to someone else or your
+future self on what options you are setting in your batch jobs.
+You
-jobs.
-You will need to learn to use a simple terminal based editor to create and
+will need to learn to use a simple terminal based editor to create and
 modify these files.
-The TLC slurm cluster has `nano`, `vi`, and `emacs` available to use
+The TLC slurm cluster has `nano`, `vi`, and
-for editing files from the command line.
+`emacs` available to use for editing files from the command line.

 - [`nano` editor commands](https://www.nano-editor.org/dist/latest/cheatsheet.html)
 - [`vi` editor commands](https://www.redhat.com/sysadmin/introduction-vi-editor)